-For drives in libraries that are under ACS, LMF, RSM, or TLH robotic control, the library software controls drive cleaning.
-To manage drive cleaning, use the robot vendor or operating system administrative interfaces for these robots.
+For drives in libraries that are under RSM robotic control, the Windows 2000 RSM software controls drive cleaning.
+Use the Windows 2000 administrative interfaces to manage drive cleaning.

 Note Library-based cleaning is not supported by Media Manager for most robots, since robotic library and operating systems vendors have implemented this type of cleaning in many different ways.